Stephen Goodson: Holocaust denial and World War II revisionism

 In April 2012, the South African Reserve Bank stated that Goodson's tenure for his position would not be renewed after it expired in July, as he would have served the maximum period of three terms of three years each.
-On May 3, 2012, Goodson resigned from SA Reserve Bank after he had received compensation for the balance of his term of office.
+On 3 May 2012, Goodson resigned from SA Reserve Bank after he had received compensation for the balance of his term of office.

-In June 2017, Goodson was one of the primary motivators of the Public Protector's Report of 19 June 2017 regarding the proposal to reform the South African Reserve Bank to abolish inflation targeting, shocking rating agencies, economists, and politicians alike.
+In June 2017, Goodson was one of the primary motivators of the Public Protector's Report of 19 June 2017, regarding the proposal to reform the South African Reserve Bank to abolish inflation targeting, shocking rating agencies, economists, and politicians alike.

 In response to an article written about Goodson in the South African Jewish Report, which was published on 30 June 2017, Goodson explained that his Holocaust denial is predicated on the claim that in World War II memoirs written by Winston Churchill, Charles de Gaulle, Dwight D. Eisenhower and Harry S. Truman, there is no mention of millions of Jews in Europe having been annihilated.
 This claim is false.

-World War II revisionism

-On the Veterans Today website, Holocaust denier Ingrid Rimland Zundel quoted from Goodson when she wrote that Japan "had peacefully occupied Indochina, with the permission of Vichy France", but eventually was "forced into attacking America in order to maintain her prosperity and secure her existence as a sovereign state."
+On the Veterans Today website, Holocaust denier Ingrid Rimland Zundel quoted from Goodson when he wrote that Japan "had peacefully occupied Indochina, with the permission of Vichy France", but eventually was "forced into attacking America in order to maintain her prosperity and secure her existence as a sovereign state."
 Rimland Zundel also reposted a piece by Goodson who admired how Hitler had defeated the "banksters".

+Other political views

+Goodson also admired Libyan leader Muammar Gaddafi and praised his social achievements and the economic policies of the Jamahiriya.
+Goodson described Gaddafi as "a strict disciple of the Holy Q'uran, who abolished all forms of usury and used the Central Bank of Libya for the sole benefit of the Libyan people", further stating that the Libyan socialist model managed to create a paradise for the working class with full employment and free of inflation.
+According to Goodson, Gaddafi would be assassinated by NATO for this reason, especially after the creation of the gold dinar in 2010 as a proposed pan-African currency and as a substitute for the settlement of all foreign transactions.
+Goodson further argued that a similar reason led to the 2003 invasion of Iraq, stating that the WMD myth was actually a response to Saddam Hussein declaring that all oil payments would be made in euros in November 2000.
+Goodson also asserted that the central banks of Belarus, Burma, Cuba, Iran, North Korea, Sudan and Syria are the last in the world not to fall into the Rothschild banking syndicate.

 Death

 Goodson died on 4 August 2018.
+According to Peter Hammond who was present at Goodson's funeral, his family fought ardently against a quick cremation in favor of a burial instead.